MA Capstone Process

 Developing the Proposal

 Students should start considering possible capstone topics by the beginning of their third semester (or after having completed 15 hours of graduate courses).
 Review your concentration goals and guidelines as you consider possible topics and goals for your capstone.
 Capstone projects often evolve from previous coursework.
 Your professors, advisors, and fellow students represent good resources to draw upon as you define your project.
-You are responsible for selecting a member of the graduate faculty to work with you on your project.
-Upon request, the Director of Graduate Programs (DGP) will assist you in identifying a capstone project advisor.
+You are responsible for proposing a topic to a member of the graduate faculty and asking him or her to serve as your capstone advisor.
+Your academic advisor can help you identify potential capstone advisors, and the DGP will gladly assist as well.

 Researching and Writing